-A housing co-operative is a group of people who form an association to provide and manage housing for themselves.
+A housing co-operative is an association formed by a group of people to provide and manage housing for themselves.
 All the tenants must be members of the co-operative.
 The members collectively own and control the housing they live in.
 No member can make a profit at the expense of another, or of the co-operative itself.

-The Fairhazel Co-operative’s properties were purchased originally from private owners in 1975, when funds in the form of a grant and a mortgage were made available to it from the Government.
+The Fairhazel Co-operative’s properties were purchased originally from private owners in 1975.
 They are made up of Victorian mansion blocks and terraced houses, all within a short walking distance of each other, with large communal gardens at the rear.
 The properties range in size from large mansion flats with five bedrooms to self contained bedsits.
-Some flats in mansion blocks are designated as flatshares for key workers in Camden.
-The total housing stock comprises 129 flats in 26 buildings.
+Some flats in mansion blocks are designated as flatshares for key workers in the area.
+The total housing stock comprises 130 flats in 26 buildings.

-The Fairhazel Co-operative was registered with the Housing Corporation, now the Homes and Communities Agency (HCA), and operates within their guidelines.
+The Fairhazel Co-operative was registered with the Housing Corporation, now the Regulator of Social Housing (RSH), and operates within their guidelines.
 The Rules make clear how the Co-operative should be run and the rights and responsibilities of each member.

 The tenancies of the Co-operative are contractual, which means that the Tenancy Agreement is the only legal contract between the member and the Co-operative.
 It contains the conditions of tenancy, which were approved by the Housing Corporation, and outlines the obligations of both parties.
 There is no statutory security of tenure, and no right to buy a Co-operative flat or to arrange a mutual exchange with another housing provider.